Timendus/chip8-test-suite/README.md

 ## XO-CHIP

-The XO-CHIP extension was written by [John Earnest](https://github.com/johnearnest) and first implemented in his IDE slash interpreter Octo.
+The XO-CHIP extension was written by [John Earnest](https://github.com/johnearnest) and was first implemented in his IDE slash interpreter Octo.
 As such, we treat [Octo](http://octo-ide.com/) as the gold standard for how an XO-CHIP system should behave, and test against that.

 # Available tests